pixijs/pixijs.com/docs/guides/production/performance-tips.md

 - SceenSprite / NormalSprite / SceenSprite / NormalSprite would be 4 draw calls
 - SceenSprite / SceenSprite / NormalSprite / NormalSprite would be 2 draw calls

-### CacheAsBitmap

-- Setting to `true` turns an object into a Sprite by caching it as a Texture
-- It has a one time cost when it is activated as it draws the object to a Texture
-- Avoid changing this on elements frequently
-- If you have a complicated item that has lots of sprites / filters AND does not move then this will speed up rendering!
-- Do not need apply to sprites as they are already Textures
-- Do not use if the object where its children are constantly changing as this will slow things down

 ### Events

 - If an object has no interactive children use `interactiveChildren = false`.
 The event system will then be able to avoid crawling through the object